MSLNZ/msl-network/docs/json_formats.rst

 .. code-block:: console

     {
-      'error': false
+      "error": false
-      'attribute': string (the name of a method to call from the Client) 'args': array of objects (arguments to be passed to the method of the Client) 'kwargs': name-value pairs (keyword arguments to be passed to the method of the Client) 'requester': string (the address of the Network Manager) 'uuid': string (an empty string)
+      "attribute": string (the name of a method to call from the Client) "args": array of objects (arguments to be passed to the method of the Client) "kwargs": name-value pairs (keyword arguments to be passed to the method of the Client) "requester": string (the address of the Network Manager) "uuid": string (an empty string)
     }

 If the bytes received represent a reply from a :class:`~msl.network.service.Service` then the JSON_ object will be: